 - 1. Must be enrolled at St. Agnes for the coming academic year - 2.
 Must have satisfied all financial obligations - 3.
 Must have at least a 2.5 GPA upon the conclusion of the most recent semester and no D or F at the conclusion of Semester 1 - 4.
-Must not have 3 weeks of consecutive probation for any quarter - 5.
+Must not be on Probation - 5.
 Must have no more than 5 absences in one semester - 6.
-Must sign a leadership contract upon election or appointment - 7.
-Must not be found guilty by honor
+Must sign a leadership contract upon election or appointment